Diversity and Inclusion

 4. Encourage new hires to join ERGs

-To learn more, check out our guide on ERG best practices.
+To dive deeper into creating a strong ERG program, check out our guide on ERG best practices.

 Can anyone join an ERG?

-One thing that most of these employee resource groups examples seem to have in common is providing mentorship.
-After all, one way to work on your professional development is by channeling the guidance and knowledge of a mentor who has already excelled in said career path.
+One thing that most of these employee resource groups examples have in common is providing mentorship.
+Seeking guidance from a mentor who’s further along in their career path can significantly accelerate professional growth.

 About the Author